Spin-0 bosons near rotating stars: Klein-Gordon equation in the Hartle-Thorne metric

-Observing that $a' / (r-2M)^2$ and $b' / (r-2M)$, for fixed parameters and $r$ values, are, numerically, several orders of magnitude smaller than the other three terms that multiply the function $u(r)$ directly in eq. (\ref{heun-eq-r-var}), a reasonable approximation is to neglect these terms.
-By performing a change of variables $z = 2 i k (r - 2M)$, the equation becomes
+By observing that $a' /r^2$ and $b' /r$ are, numerically, several orders of magnitude smaller than $c' / (r-2M)^2$ or $d' / (r-2M)$, for fixed parameters and $r$ values (outside the stars), a reasonable approximation to be made is to neglect these terms in eq. (\ref{heun-eq-r-var}).
+If we also perform a change of variables $z = 2 i k (r - 2M)$, the equation becomes

-where $\varepsilon = d' / (2 i k)$ e $\lambda = \sqrt{1/4 - c'}$.
-The equation above is the so-called Whittaker equation, it is a modified version of the confluent hypergeometric equation and it can be written in the form of the Kummer's equation through a transformation of the function.
-This equation possesses two solutions, the Whittaker functions $M_{\varepsilon,\lambda}(z)$ and $W_{\varepsilon,\lambda}(z)$, which can be written, respectively, in terms of a Kummer function $M(A,B,z)$ and a Tricomi function $U(A,B,z)$ that are solutions to the confluent hypergeometric equation \cite{abramo},
+where $\varepsilon = d' / (2 i k)$ e $\lambda = \sqrt{1/4 - c'}$ and it is still relative to the line element (\ref{final-ht-metric}), but with the approximations shown previously.
+The equation above is the so-called Whittaker equation, a modified version of the confluent hypergeometric equation, and it can be written in the form of Kummer's equation through a transformation of the function.
+This equation has two solutions, the Whittaker functions $M_{\varepsilon,\lambda}(z)$ and $W_{\varepsilon,\lambda}(z)$, which can be written, respectively, in terms of a Kummer function $M(A,B,z)$ and a Tricomi function $U(A,B,z)$, which are themselves solutions to the confluent hypergeometric equation \cite{abramo},

-As far as the term proportional to $c'$ is still much smaller than the remaining terms of eq. (\ref{heun-eq-r-var}) and in the region exterior to the stars $r>>2M$ we have $r\simeq r-2m$ and then the equation becomes, with a good accuracy
+Since the term proportional to $c'$ is still much smaller than the remaining terms of eq. (\ref{heun-eq-r-var}), and since in the region exterior to the stars $r \gg 2M$, we have $r\simeq r-2m$, whereby the equation becomes, with good accuracy,

 Supposing a solution with the form

 and a change of variables $z=2ikr$, we obtain the equation